 How do sociologists do social research?
 What methods do sociologists employ in conducting social research?
 This elective specialism allows students to develop a broad range of practical research skills and a strong methodological understanding in relation to the core research traditions within sociological research.

-Students will gain experience in developing social research projects; research design and process; the development and application of quantitative and qualitative research methods and instruments, and the potential for the combination of quantitative and qualitative methods.
+You'll gain experience in developing social research projects; research design and process; the development and application of quantitative and qualitative research methods and instruments, and the potential for the combination of quantitative and qualitative methods.
 Modules in this specialism address the practicalities of undertaking data gathering and field work, questions of ethics; the analysis of quantitative and qualitative data; writing reports; and presenting research findings.

 This combination of understanding and skills is further pursued through project work.